omnigres/omnigres/extensions/omni_kube/docs/resources.md

 The function returns a table of `(type text, object jsonb)` where type is `ADDED`, `MODIFIED` or `DELETED` and object is the object in question.

+### Transactional Resource Tables

+Resource tables can be made transactional by passing `transactional => true` to `omni_kube.resource_table()`.
+This **simulates** `read committed`-style isolation of changes to the cluster.
+That is, if you refresh a table within a transaction, it'll reflect current state of the cluster.
+All pending changes in the table are dry-run-verified but pooled until commit time.
+Subsequent changes to the same resource override the entry in the pool (so, for example, an update followed by another update is superseded; a deletion performed after update, wins, etc.)

+This enables an approximation of atomic operations – a best-effort approach.

+!!! warning "Important caveats"

+    Commits may still fail due to conflicts with the actual cluster (newer resource versions in the cluster, resource deleted, etc.)

+    Commit operation can also fail due to HTTP errors and leave transaction's pending changes in an inconsistent state.
+    A compensation mechanism can be devised (reconciling incomplete transaction).
+Future versions of this extension may provide tooling for this.

 ## Usage Examples

 ### Working with Deployments